Pylyp Orlyk's March on Right-bank Ukraine

-The route of Pylyp Orlyk's march on the right-bank Ukraine, 1711.
-Red lines — attack route, blue lines — retreat route.

-Pylyp Orlyk's March on the Right-bank Ukraine (Похід Пилипа Орлика на Правобережну Україну) was the military campaign of the Hetman Pylyp Orlyk on the Right-bank Ukraine in January–March 1711 in order to liberate its territory from Moscow's troops and to restore the hetman's power.
+Pylyp Orlyk's March on Right-bank Ukraine (Похід Пилипа Орлика на Правобережну Україну) was the military campaign of the Hetman Pylyp Orlyk on the Right-bank Ukraine in January–March 1711 in order to liberate its territory from Moscow's troops and to restore the hetman's power.

 Due to improper training, bad timing and betrayal of Tatar allies, the campaign ended in the defeat of Orlyk's troops and led to the loss of support for the hetman among the Ukrainian population.

 Preconditions

 The defeat of Swedish and Cossack troops near Poltava, the punitive expedition of Moscow troops to Ukraine and the destruction of the Zaporozhian Sich, which took place in 1709, radically changed the balance of forces in Ukraine.
 After the military defeat, hetman Ivan Mazepa together with Cossack starshyna (senior Cossack officers) were forced to emigrate to Bendery (modern Tighina, Moldova), the Ottoman Empire territory, where he died in September 1709.

 Six months after Mazepa's death, on April 5, 1710, in Bendery, Pylyp Orlyk was elected as the new hetman in exile.
 The election took place in the presence of Zaporozhian Cossacks and general starshyna, as well as the Turkish sultan and the Swedish king.

 Charles XII, even after his defeat near Poltava, did not intend to abandon his efforts in Eastern Europe, and planned a new operation aimed at consolidating Ukraine under Pylyp Orlyk, and Poland under Stanisław Leszczyński.
 Right-bank Ukraine, and in part Left-bank and Slobozhanshchyna, were to become the field of the action that, if successful, would have to be extended to Poland.

 The Ottoman authorities, concerned about Russia's approach to their borders, also fully supported this operation.
 With the support of Charles XII, Pylyp Orlyk entered into an alliance with the Crimean Tatars and the Ottoman Empire, and on November 8, 1710, the latter, supporting hetman Orlyk, declared war on Russia.

 The Turkish army started the march led by the grand vizier Numan Pasha.
 However, the troops moved very slowly, and reached the Danube river only in mid-June 1711.

 The created union included Zaporozhian Cossacks, Swedes and Tatars.
 Prior to the campaign, the Cairo Treaty of defensive-offensive military alliance was signed between the exile government of Pylyp Orlyk and the Crimean Khanate.
 Orlyk's significant diplomatic merit was that he managed to oblige the Tatars not to take yasir — prisoners, not to rob churches and not to commit violence when entering Ukrainian territory.